OfficialAkitaInu/SmartContracts/README.md

 ### 6. Wait for node sync, then run tests and confirm everything's working
 It will take a few minutes for your testnet algod node to catch up.
-You will need it to finish syncing before you can run the tests, or else you'll see an error like: `pending tx not found in timeout rounds`.
+You will need it to finish syncing before you can run the tests.

 Finally, you should run some tests on your machine to ensure everything has been set up properly.
 To do this, first connect to the `smartcontracts` container: